-- Eligible and complete applications, including the supporting documents, will be evaluated based on their potential to strengthen and diversify Canada’s international education engagement, with attention to criteria such as:
+- Eligible and complete applications, including the supporting documents, will be evaluated based on the following criteria:

-Departments must email all the required documents as one PDF to email@example.com no later than Thursday, March 5, 2020.
+Departments/supervisors must email all the required documents as one PDF to email@example.com no later than Monday, March 1, 2021.
 Please include: Study in Canada Scholarship in the email subject line.

 Applicants to provide the following documents to their department:

-- Privacy Notice Statement: a copy of the Privacy Notice Statement for non-Canadian participants dated and signed.
+- Privacy Notice Statement: a copy of the Privacy Notice Statement for non-Canadian participants dated and signed by the candidate.